MiaZ1234/Futures-Trend-Analysis-Trend-Following-Strategy-Backtest/README.md

 3. only OOS P&L is retained for performance evaluation;
 4. OOS P&L is stitched chronologically into a continuous equity curve.

-The main analysis uses an **IS-conditioned OOS implementation**, allowing strategy state entering each OOS period to be generated from its corresponding historical in-sample path while preventing future parameter information from entering the optimization.
+The main analysis uses an **IS-conditioned OOS implementation**, allowing the strategy state entering each OOS period to be generated from its corresponding historical in-sample path while preventing future parameter information from entering the optimization.

 ---